Infiland/TheColorfulCreature/CONTRIBUTING.md

 ### Additional / Optional
 7. Go to the script setLanguageDependingOnRegion() and add your language code for the game to auto-translate the game.

+Note: The loc(id) function checks for a translated word based on ID.

 # How to make a mod for TCC
 NOTE: If you are trying to improve the core of the game, consider improving the base game instead.